edlund/Mashup/README.md

 ## Summary

-The task: Create a REST API that combines API results from MusicBrainz, Wikidata​/​Wikipedia and Cover Art Archive​.
+The task: Create a REST API that combines API results from MusicBrainz, Wikidata​/​Wikipedia and Cover Art Archive.

 The challenge: The APIs that are to be consumed are sometimes on the slow side and will impose rate limiting under heavy loads.